 - at the base of the external staircases in front of Flamsteed House.

-To conclude, I have a question for you – Is this post valuable to you to aid your travel plans to Greenwich?
+I sincerely hope that you have enjoyed this brief journey through The Royal Observatory and Planetarium with me and this guide is valuable towards planning your own visit to Greenwich.
 If so, let me know in comments or via Contact Form.
 I would love to hear from you.

 January 2020, Update